Umuzi-org/ACN-syllabus/content/projects/java-specific/introduction-to-spring-boot/part-1/_index.md

 - spring-boot
 - data-structures
 - annotations
-title: Introduction to Spring Boot - Part 1
+title: Intro to spring boot - Part 1
 ---

 We covered a very large part of the Spring Boot framework at a high level on the reading material but I hope you went through the resource as well.
 This project will be very simple but focusing on all the building blocks. **HAVE FUN!!**